-15.1 Term of the Plan
+15.1 Term of the Plan.

 The Effective Date of this Plan is the date of its adoption by the Board, subject to the approval of the Plan by the Company's stockholders.
-In the event that the stockholders fail to approve the Plan within twelve (12) months after its adoption by the Board, any Grants already made shall be null and void, and no additional grants shall be made after such date.
+This Plan was further amended in January, 2020 to increase the available pool of shares under the Plan and to add Restricted Stock Units and Performance Awards as new types of awards that may be granted under the Plan.
+In the event that the stockholders fail to approve the Plan as Amended and Restated within twelve (12) months after its adoption by the Board, any Grants already made that would require additional shares to satisfy, shall be null and void, and no additional grants shall be made after such date.
 The Plan shall terminate automatically ten (10) years after its adoption by the Board and may be terminated on any earlier date as next provided.